omercha/totk-recipe-guide/README.md

-# Tears of the Kingdom Recipe Completion Tracker
+# Hyrule Cookbook
-Currently working on developing a full-stack web app for users to track recipe completion in The Legend of Zelda: Tears of the Kingdom.
+(WIP) Hyrule Cookbook is a full-stack web app for users to view recipe information and track recipe completion for The Legend of Zelda: Tears of the Kingdom.

 ### Planned features:
 - view recipe information such as recipe id, name, and ingredients